sonata-project/ecommerce/docs/index.rst

 Introduction
 ============

+Sonata e-commerce is an open source e-commerce solution based on symfony.
 Sonata e-commerce is a group of Symfony2 bundles & PHP components allowing you to add e-commerce capabilities to your Symfony2 application.
-It integrates well with several other Sonata bundles, such as Sonata Admin Bundle and Sonata Notification Bundle.
+It's also compatible with several other Sonata bundles, such as Sonata Admin Bundle and Sonata Notification Bundle.

 With this vendor, you'll be able to manage a whole e-commerce process:

 * **Catalog**